Information covering all email usage at Rice.

 - Using a desktop Email client such as Outlook, Apple Mail, Thunderbird, etc.

-- Using web email OR undergraduate students can see their rice.edu messages in Google Apps using Rice NetID and Rice Google password.
+- Using web email OR undergraduate and graduate students can see their rice.edu messages in Google Apps using Rice NetID and Rice Google password.

 Check the list of email setup sub-topics for specific information on how to configure your email program to access your Rice account.

-- Webmail - Faculty, staff and graduate students handle sensitive and confidential university data and manage their Rice email internally on webmail.rice.edu or through applications installed on their computer or mobile device.
+- Webmail - Faculty and staff handle sensitive and confidential university data and can manage their Rice email internally on webmail.rice.edu or through email applications installed on their computer or mobile device.

 Secure your Email